Average Foreign Object In Food Settlements

 This is probably the biggest factor.

-If you bit into a small bone and got a sore tooth for a day or two, that’s not likely to lead to a huge payout.
-But if you chipped or cracked a tooth, had to visit the dentist multiple times, or worse needed surgery then you are gonna get a bigger payout.
+If you bit into a small bone and got a sore tooth for a day or two, that may not lead to a huge payout.
+But if you chipped or cracked a tooth, had to visit the dentist multiple times, or worse needed surgery then you may be able to claim more in damages.

 Choking incidents, allergic reactions, internal injuries, or infections from contaminated food can push a case into the higher settlement range.